-If you’re following the Australian tradition and planting your tomatoes on Cup Day, you could be missing out on a month or more of home-grown tomato goodness.
+Contrary to popular belief, if you’re following the Australian tradition and planting your tomatoes around Melbourne Cup Day, you could be missing out on a month or more of home-grown goodness.

-The Diggers Club’s tomato expert Jac Semmler says the ideal time to get your tomatoes in the ground is late September or October in all but the most frost-prone areas of Victoria, to give them the longest-possible growing season.
+Specialising in heirloom seeds and plants, when it comes to tomatoes, Semmler says the ideal time to get your tomatoes in the ground is actually late September or October, in order to give them the longest-possible growing season.

-“Ideally you want to get them in before Cup Day,” says Jac.
-“I think Cup Day has just been a handy reminder for gardeners, a bit of a rule of thumb, to get a hurry along.
-I think it’s evolved over time from a lot of gardeners eating too much green tomato chutney in March when larger varieties haven’t ripened in time!
+“Ideally, you want to get them in before Cup Day,” says Semmler.
+“I think [previously], Cup Day has just been a handy reminder for gardeners, a bit of a rule of thumb, to get a hurry along.”

 “So many supermarket tomatoes are hybrids bred for particular attributes like uniformity, transportability and shelf life.
-Flavour is not one of those attributes,” says Jac.
+Flavour is not one of those attributes,” she says.
 “I don’t want a tomato that tastes like water.”

-She says that while tomatoes can be a bit fickle to grow for beginners they are a quintessential summer experience.
-“They do have beautiful rewards when you’re using them in salads or the kids can literally go into the garden and pick them off – the cherry tomatoes don’t make it as far as the kitchen very often!”
+She says that while tomatoes can be a bit fickle to grow for beginners, they are a quintessential summer experience the whole family can get involved in.
+“They do have beautiful rewards when you’re using them in salads, or the kids can literally go into the garden and pick them off – the cherry tomatoes don’t make it as far as the kitchen very often!”